zeelvishalmehta/symfony-test/README.md

             2) open the host file and make the following changes at the end of file.<br>
                    127.0.0.1 symphart.test<br>
        - Restart apache server.<br>
-       - Now you can run symfony application using http://symphart.test.<br>
+       - Now you can run symfony application using http://servername(assign in virtual host file).<br>
        - Lastly, you have to add .htaccess file inside public folder and write general htaccess code.

   <b>Notes:</b> You can check code for palindrome, anagram and pangram inside src/controller/CheckerController.php file.